rust-lang/book/second-edition/src/ch15-01-box.md

 is useful even more. /Carol -->

 Listing 15-2 contains an enum definition for a cons list.
-Note that this won’t compile quite yet because this is type doesn't have a known size, which we'll demonstrate:
+Note that this won’t compile quite yet because this is type doesn’t have a known size, which we’ll demonstrate:

 <!-- why won't it compile?
 Are we just defining it to use in the next example?
 Can you make it clear to the reader why they are doing this?-->